Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Enable mobile staking
 ---------------------

 It's also possible to stake PART coins stored on a mobile wallet such as `Particl Copay <https://particl.io/downloads/>`_.
-Staking on your phone is completely secure and requires you to delegate the staking power of your coins to a staking :term:`node`.
+Staking on your phone is completely secure and requires you to delegate the staking power of your coins to a staking :term:`node <Node>`.

 .. rst-class:: bignums

 	#.
-Set up a :ref:`cold staking` :term:`node` and copy its public key or copy the public key of a :ref:`Staking Pools` key into your clipboard.
+Set up a :ref:`cold staking` :term:`node <Node>` and copy its public key or copy the public key of a :ref:`Staking Pools` key into your clipboard.
 	#.
 Download and install the `Particl Copay <https://particl.io/downloads/>`_ mobile application, open it, create a new Particl wallet, and send PART coins to it.
 	#.
 After your coins are deposited into this wallet, tap on the :guilabel:`Staking` icon at the bottom right corner of the screen followed by a tap on the :guilabel:`Setup Cold Staking` green button.
 	#.
 Enter the staking public key in the designated space and give it a label.